ajthiesen/ajthiesen.me/content/IPAs.md

 **IPAs: A Love Letter to Hops**

-I've always been a beer lover, but it wasn't until I discovered the magic of IPAs (India Pale Ales) that I truly fell head over heels for the world of craft brewing.
-IPAs are a testament to the brilliant and sometimes bizarre flavor profiles achievable through the humble hop plant.
+I've always been a beer lover, but it wasn't until I discovered the magic of [[IPAs]] (India Pale Ales) that I truly fell head over heels for the world of [[craft brewing]]. [[IPA]]s are a testament to the brilliant and sometimes bizarre flavor profiles achievable through the humble hop plant.
 They've become my go-to, my obsession, and the lens through which I often explore the ever-expanding beer scene.

 **What Even is an IPA?**